mweststrate/relative-deps/README.md

 ### How is relative deps different?

 Relative deps doesn't fight the problem but tries to emulate a "normal" install.
-It builds the "linked" library on `postinstall`, packs it, and unpacks it in the `node_modules` of the hosting project.
+It builds the "linked" library on `prepare` (that is, after installing all deps), packs it, and unpacks it in the `node_modules` of the hosting project.
 Since there is no linking, or shared `node_modules` involved, the folder structure ends up to be exactly the same as if the thing was installed directly from `yarn` / `npm`.
 Which avoids a plethora of problems.

 Since building a linked package every time `yarn install` is run is expensive, this tool will take a hash of the directory contents of the library first, and only build and install if something changed.